yoadg/yoadg.github.io/_wiki/database.md

 # Database Consistency and Availability
 ## The CAP Theorem
 The CAP Theorem (introduced by Professor Eric A. Brewer) refers to three characteristics of distributed data stores:
-- **Consistency** – Every read operation returns the latest write operation.
+- **Consistency** – Every read operation returns the latest write operation or an error.
 - **Availability** – Every request receives a non-error response, without the guarantee that it contains the latest write.
 - **Partition tolerance** – The system continues to operate despite network failures (e.g., dropped partitions, slow network connections, or unavailable network connections between nodes).